MartinSedlacek/LRS-FEI/2nd_project/Improved_1st_project.md

    - Continue (continue with the predifined trajectory)
    - Circle (the UAV will make a circle around the position from which the command was called)

-To satisfy this project you can choose to implement any combination of these tasks (but at least 3 needs to be done).
+To satisfy this project you can choose to implement any combination of these tasks (but at least 2 needs to be done).
+Also in this assignemnt you need to explain the algorithms used in detail.

+### **Assignment points**
+- Each feature will be awarded 1/2 of total points (35).
+- **Minimal requirement is to have at least of 50% of points from this assignment, it is possible to achieve this by completing only one feature fully functional.**
+- To get all the points your drone should be able to complete the mission "autonomously".

 ### Tasks explained